PixarAnimationStudios/ruby-jss/README-2.0.0.md

 #### A single Connection class

 There is now one `Jamf::Connection` class, instances of which are connections to a Jamf Pro server.
 Once connected, the connection instance maintains connections to _both_ APIs and other classes use them as needed.
 As before, there are low-level methods available for sending HTTP requests manually, which are specific to each API.
-See the documentation for `Jamf::Connection` (link TBA) for details.
+See the documentation for [Jamf::Connection](https://www.rubydoc.info/gems/ruby-jss/Jamf/Connection) for details.

 ##### Connecting to the API